A Beginners Guide to Working with a Financial Advisor

 7) Income Tax Planning

-And while some professionals that call themselves Financial Advisors do perform a comprehensive examination of all the elements mentioned above, many do not, based on my personal observations over the last 18 years.
+And while some professionals that call themselves Financial Advisors do perform a comprehensive examination of all the elements mentioned above, many do not.

 What Does a Financial Planner Do?